 If you notice the presence of rats or mice inside your property, it’s time to call a rodent exterminator.
 At Pest Defense Solutions, our mice exterminators have the experience needed to properly get rid of infestations and ensure you are protected from future rodent problems.
 Our goal is to keep you, your family, and your property safe from the dangers of rodents year-round.

-The Real Dangers of Rodent Infestations in El Paso TX
+Dangers of Rodent Infestations in El Paso in El Paso TX

 Serving Customers in El Paso TX and Anthony NM